 List of Popular Tea Gardens in Assam: Assam\’s Tea Gardens are well-known both domestically and abroad.
 Indeed, visitors come to the gardens from all over the world.
 In Assam, you may see expansive tea estates that are covered in green, which is a visual pleasure.
 There are about 800 tea estates in Assam.
-The names of the Best Assam tea estates are as follows:
+The names of the Best Assam Tea in Uttarakhand estates are as follows:

 A list of Assam\’s Tea Estates:

 Some of the best Assam tea estates you must visit: